 PRIZES AND RECOGNITION:

-Finalists and winners will be announced on Tuesday, January 14, 2014, and selected entries will be invited to be part of local Martin Luther King, Jr. celebrations and also will be featured on the Girls Coalition website, social networking sites, monthly newsletters and emails to the wider Girls Coalition network and membership, and in local news outlets.
+Finalists and winners will be announced the week of March 17, 2014, and selected entries will be featured at Women’s History Month celebrations throughout the city, and also will be featured on the Girls Coalition website, social networking sites, monthly newsletters and emails to the wider Girls Coalition network and membership, and in local news outlets.

 Winners will be announced in three age categories: